seanslma/maki/DevOps/Helm/App/Traefik.md

 An open-source Edge Router receives requests on behalf of your system and finds out which components are responsible for handling them.

+Traefik is a popular Kubernetes ingress controller that acts as a reverse proxy and load balancer for routing external traffic to services running within a cluster.

 ## TLSStore
 https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-tlsstore
 - TLSStore is the CRD implementation of a Traefik "TLS Store".